 One defense available to individuals charged under Dublin social host ordinance is that they attempted to prevent the underage consumption of alcohol.
 Otherwise, prosecution is extremely effective.

 If you would like to read the ordinance in full, view § 111.05 "Sales to and Use by Underage Persons" and you can also read more on the City of Dublin's website.
-If you or someone you know has been charged with a violation of social host law, contact a criminal defense attorney at The Koffel Law Firm.
+If you or someone you know has been charged with a violation of social host law, contact a criminal defense attorney at Koffel Brininger Nesbitt.